What's best for financing home improvement?

 Dear Jeanne & Tom,

-Even though you've done an excellent job in describing your situation, a solution isn't clear-cut.
 Your goal should be to minimize your total interest expense over a time period that allows you to pay off the loans while meeting your other financial goals.
 How you can do that depends in part on your lenders' willingness to work with you and your attitude toward interest rate risk.

 I'm going to discuss the pros and cons of three options, along with some variations on these options: